 From the presentations and discussions with the staff, it appears that there are procedures for collecting and analysing information on teaching, study programmes, project work and other activities.
-The data is fed into the internal system of QA, as evidenced by information that was also provided on student satisfaction with the programme, availability of learning resources, and student support.
-Student application, acceptance and their progression are provided.
-Tracking the career paths of PSP graduates are not easily accessible.
-Data on relevant KPI are not present or discussed in the documentation on a yearly basis.
+The data is fed into the internal system of quality assurance, as evidenced by information that was also provided on student satisfaction with the programme, availability of learning resources, and student support.
+Student registration, population and progression are provided.
+Relevant KPIs should be established and be easily accessible.

 A number of methods are used for collecting information, but further effort is required to ensure that both students and staff are involved in providing and analysing this information and planning follow-up activities.
-The student progression data is collected and can be visible through digital grade platforms but was not easily accessible to the EEAP.
+The student progression data is collected and can be visible through digital grade platforms.

-The course evaluation questionnaire, in three parts, includes 32 questions that students are asked to answer every semester to provide information about the course and laboratories, academic staff's teaching performance, learning outcomes and time to study.
-The participation of the students to the survey is not provided.
+The course evaluation questionnaire, in three parts, includes 31 questions that students are asked to answer every semester to provide information about the course and laboratories, academic staff's teaching performance, learning outcomes and time to study.
+The participation of the students to the surveys was not provided.
 The data from the course satisfaction surveys is systematically analysed, as evidenced by the information provided, and communicated by QAU for programme monitoring and improvement.

-The graduates' employability seems to be excellent although, the number of graduates is small so far.
+The graduates' employability seems to be excellent although, the number of graduates is so far small.

-The PSP Advanced Technologies of Computer Systems of the Department of Informatics and Computer Engineering at UNIWA has established procedures to collect data, analyse and communicate the results to the relevant bodies.
-Data reflecting evolution of KPIs are not present.
-More detailed data related to the availability and accessibility of resources (equipment, social services, IT facilities, etc.) are not easily accessible.
+The PSP Cybersecurity of the Department of Informatics and Computer Engineering at UNIWA has established procedures to collect data, analyse and communicate the results to the relevant bodies.
+Data are not presented in graphs to allow direct interpretation and comparisons.
+Data reflecting the evolution of KPIs are not accessible.
+More detailed data concerning the availability and accessibility of resources (equipment, social services, IT facilities, etc.) are not easily accessible.